mastamysta/chess/README.md

 <br>
 <h2>Reflection</h2>
 <p>
-  The game does have some bugs where invalid moves are flagged up as vali an vice-versa.
-The time-cost of hunting own each bug in the validation methods didn't seem worth the benefit of a more functional chess clone.
+  The game does have some bugs where invalid moves are flagged up as valid and vice-versa.
+The time-cost of hunting down each bug in the validation methods didn't seem worth the benefit of a more functional chess clone.

   Despite this I got significant benefit from using the 'assert' library.
 Figuring out a good specification for each function and writing a test function using assertions BEFORE writing any code for the function itself proved an excellent way to spot mistakes and solidify a plan as I went.